What Is Worker's Compensation?

 How long can I receive workers’ compensation disability compensation?

-You are eligible to receive temporary total disability compensation until you can return to your regular work, your employer offers you suitable light-duty work, or you reach medical stability.
+You eligible to receive temporary total disability compensation until you can return to your regular work, your employer offers you suitable light-duty work, or you reach medical stability.
 The maximum duration for temporary total disability compensation is 312 weeks within a 12-year period of time from the date of injury.

 Can my employer or its insurance carrier require me to go to a specific doctor or hospital for treatment?